Rotator cuff injuries

-To diagnose rotator cuff injuries, your doctor will palpate the area to find the tender areas and assess the level of swelling.
-She will check your range of motion to see which rotator cuff muscles are weak and painful.
+To diagnose rotator cuff injuries, your chiropractor will palpate the area to find the tender areas and assess the level of swelling.
+They will check your range of motion to see which rotator cuff muscles are weak and painful.
 Orthopedic tests will further determine the muscles that are injured and give an indication of whether a tear is present.

 An x-ray will likely be ordered to determine if there is any arthritis.
 Since x-rays do not show muscle, and most rotator cuff injuries are muscular in nature, an MRI is the most definitive diagnostic imaging.